nettoyeurny/pmidipd30/notes.md

   * Emailed factory, no response so far.
   * Factory email address was @worlde.com.cn, remembered that identical hardware is also sold as Worlde EasyControl.9.
   * Found pointer to editor software on Worlde website.
-Worlde website was down, but Wayback Machine had saved a copy.
+Worlde website was down at the time, but Wayback Machine had saved a copy.
-  * Mac version of software got stuck when accessing MIDI.
+  * Mac version of software got stuck when trying to upload a new config to device.
   * Looked at saved configs, no sign of sysex content.
   * Recorded a memory dump of editor software, no sign of sysex content.
   * Tried Windows version via wine.
 Saw MIDI messages go by, but update still